rlepigre/subml/all_libs.typ

 include "simply.typ"
 (* red-black trees as a subtype of binary trees *) include "tree.typ"

-(* various tests with sized type and termination *) include "size.typ" include "dotproj.typ"
+(* illustration of the dot-projection for abstract types *) include "dotproj.typ"
-include "dotprojeps.typ"
+(* other formulation of the dot projection using epsilons *) include "dotprojeps.typ"
-include "polyrec.typ"
+(* addition function with permuted arguments (interesting for termination) *) include "permute.typ"

-include "permutte.typ"
+(* various tests with sized type and termination *) include "size.typ" include "polyrec.typ"
 include "failterm.typ"